 AI-driven chatbots are already helping organizations improve engagement and boost conversion rates.
 Live chat software can easily integrate with a chatbot, so the chatbot will be available whenever live agents aren't and vice versa.

 Through sequence-based chatbots, you can anticipate and respond to customer needs, steering the course of conversations contextually.

 Al chatbots match a customer's question against common phrases and keywords, then suggest the next course of actions, like forwarding it to the right department, inserting relevant FAQ pages, or answering the question itself directly.

 Of course, not all conversations can be handled by chatbots, but they do manage simpler conversations, leaving agents to focus purely on complex issues.

-Sales bots represent a new innovation among chatbots.
-They are built exclusively to manage conversational marketing, taking over the entire pre-sale process.
+Intelligent bots represent a new innovation among chatbots.
+They are built to manage conversational marketing, taking over the entire pre-sale process.
 Support bots allow your customers to fill out pre-chat surveys, telling you what sort of issues your customers have even before they start typing.

 It seems like a simple point, but communicating properly is the most important best practice for live chat.
 After all, it is the content of your responses that ultimately leads to the resolution of any issues, and keeps your customers happy.